You're #newtoJU! Welcome to the Jacksonville University family.

 Where do students do laundry?

 Laundry facilities are available in each residence hall.
-All laundry machines take Dolphin Dollars, used by swiping your JU student ID.
-Washing costs $1.25, and drying costs $1.
+All laundry machines are free to use.
 Repair problems on washers and dryers and refunds should be reported to the Office of Residential Life at (904) 256-7538 or firstname.lastname@example.org.

 How does my son or daughter acquire an e-mail account at the University?